No Regrets for Our Youth: Plot

 Yukie discovers that Noge is involved in dangerous and illegal activities, but they agree that she should not know exactly what they are.
 Noge is arrested the night before his plans are to go into effect.
 Yukie is interrogated, but she proffers no information.
 She is treated badly during the interrogations but Itokawa is eventually able to free her.

-Her parents take the train into Tokyo where Yukie's father meets up with Itokawa, thanks him for what he has done and informs him that he intends to represent Noge in court.
+Her parents take the train to Tokyo where Yukie's father meets up with Itokawa, thanks him for what he has done and informs him that he intends to represent Noge in court.
 Itokawa mournfully responds that Noge died the night before.
 Yukie is crushed.
 She brings his ashes to his parents, farmers in the countryside, and tells them she is his wife.
 Noge's father rejects her, believing that she has come to mock them because their son was convicted of being a spy but Yukie stays and works the rice fields with them.
 They are scorned and harassed in their village, and Yukie tries to convince them of her sincerity and that their son was a good man.
 The work in the rice fields is hard on her, but she is determined to prove her mettle, even to the point of working through a severe fever.

 The night that Yukie and her mother-in-law finally finish planting all of the fields, the neighbors sneak in and destroy their work.
 When Yukie mourns the vandalism, Noge's father finally accepts her and his son is redeemed in his eyes.
 At the end of the war, Professor Yagihara is reinstated and Noge is honored for his anti-war efforts.
 Yukie returns to Kyoto to visit her parents.
 Yukie's mother invites her to stay since it seems her daughter has achieved her goal: Noge's parents are no longer ashamed of their son.
 However, Yukie now feels more comfortable planting rice than playing the piano and sees the value in the social work that still must be done in the village (obliquely referencing occupation-era reforms like land reform and women's enfranchisement), so she returns to Noge's parents.